The Course in Conflict & Catastrophe Medicine (CCM)

 Exams

-You may sit the exam up to two years after completion of the course and must possess a one year registration with the General Medical Council (GMC), the General Dental Council (GDC) or the Nursing and Midwifery Council (NMC).
+You may sit the exam up to three years after completion of the course and must possess a one year registration with the General Medical Council (GMC), the General Dental Council (GDC) or the Nursing and Midwifery Council (NMC).

 For details about the examination please see the Examinations Section (Guide to the Diploma in Medicine in Conflict and Catastrophe DMCC/Regulations for admission to the examinations).